Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Finite-gap potentials and equilibrium quantum states FG

 Once the scattering phases are known, the thermodynamic Bethe equations (\ref{184},\ref{205}) determine the differentials of the number of particles in each multiplet through the normalization of the momentum differential \eq{252}.

 In Ref.~\cite{DNW} it was argued that solutions of these equations give a minimum to the total energy

 provided that the support of $\rho_q$ consists of a finite number of disjoint intervals.
 These arguments prompt our {\it main proposition}: \begin{mdframed}[linewidth=1pt] The semiclassical limit of finite-interval thermodynamic Bethe states yields the finite-gap spectrum of a linear operator (Lax operator) that appears as the Hamiltonian in the adiabatic approximation of the underlying quantum model.
-If the system is relativistic, the Hamiltonian is the Dirac operator. \end{mdframed} To support this statement we demonstrate that the differentials determined by the Bethe equations (\ref{184},\ref{205}) become the real section of a {\it Abelian differential of the second kind} single-valued on a Riemann surface determined by the end points of the spectrum.
+If the system is relativistic, the Hamiltonian is the Dirac operator. \end{mdframed} To support this statement we demonstrate that the differentials determined by the Bethe equations (\ref{184},\ref{205}) become the real section of an {\it Abelian differential of the second kind} single-valued on a Riemann surface determined by the endpoints of the spectrum.
 This is illustrated here on the example of the traveling wave.

 The traveling wave we focus on corresponds to a {\it one-interva}l state filled by {\it equally distributed $O(2N)$ spinors of opposite chirality}.
-We denote the spectrum of the spinor state by $(P_s,\ E_s)$, and assume that spinor rapidities occupy an interval $|\theta|<B$, where $B$ is determined by the given number of spinors of the same chirality $N_s$ (in total $2N_s$ spinors) via condition \eq{252}.
-Then the Bethe equations are simplified further:
+We denote the spectrum of the spinor state by $(P_s,\ E_s)$, and assume that spinor rapidities occupy an interval $|\theta|<B$, where $B$ is determined by the given number of spinors of the same chirality $N_s$ (in total $2N_s$ spinors) via condition \eq{252}. \VM{Then the support of the integrals in the Bethe equations is limited by the spinor mode and set to be the interval $[-B, B]$.
+The Bethe equations are simplified further:}

 with

 Using the explicit form of the S-matrix yielding $K_{ss}$ (Sec.~\ref{SS},\ref{5.2}) and their large-rank limit (Sec.~\ref{6.1}), we recover the spectrum of the traveling wave (Sec.~\ref{7.3}) already described in Sec.~\ref{1.2.2}.
 We briefly comment on other states that yield the same semiclassical limit.